Written by travel writer Andrew Davis.

 So you are planning a trip to the Balkans.
 Where do you go?
 What should you see?
 Here are eight must-see places in the Balkans that round out the best way to spend one month in Balkans without rushing around like a maniac.

 This is not just some list.
-This post has detailed information on what to see, what to do and what you for sure can’t miss.
-It also includes invaluable tips on eating in and travelling through the Balkans.
+This post has detailed information on what to see, what to do, and what you for sure can’t miss.
+It also includes invaluable tips on eating in and traveling through the Balkans.
 You might even say this is an all-in-one Balkans itinerary.
 Once you decide a long-term trip in the Balkans is the way to go, we’ve got even more valuable information to share in our Guide to Backpacking the Balkans.

 How To Get To Split

 We traveled to Split by plane.
 Split’s airport is located approximately 25 km west of Split.
 To get to Split, the best way from the airport is by private transfer or to the airport shuttle bus.

 Just note that if you take that bus, it may seem confusing at first.
 At first, it was not 100% clear which was the right bus, and then after putting our luggage in the hold and making our way onto the bus, we came face to face with a few confused-looking tourists, much like us, they were expecting the bus driver to already be on the bus.
 The confusion only grew when there was still no bus driver after twenty minutes.

-That said, eventually, after about thirty minutes the bus driver arrived and strolled down the central aisle of the bus asking for payment for the journey.
+That said, eventually, after about thirty minutes, the bus driver arrived and strolled down the central aisle of the bus asking for payment for the journey.
 Once we had paid our 4 euro each, we headed off around the bay, separating the airport from the central city.
 The bus then dropped us off at the Riva (the central part of the harbor near the old city).
 From here, it was just a short walk towards our accommodation.

 Alternatively, you could get a taxi or make arrangements with your hotel or accommodation host.

 What To See In Split